allen-garvey/dithermark/docs/building.md

 # Building

 This is a guide for installing and building the project directly on you computer.
-For using with Docker, see `docker.md` in the `docs` directory.

 ## High-level overview of build system